AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 |fqdn-enable-edit|

-Click "+Add New" to add each URL, wild card is allowed, as shown below:
+Click "+Add New" to add each URL, wild card is allowed for HTTP/HTTPS (TCP 443), as shown below.
+(Action "Update" means to save the rules in the tag and if gateways are attached to the tag, "Update" applies the rules to the gateways.)

 |fqdn-add-domain-names|